All Products

 No

-Enables the elastic resource pool for an EAS service deployed by using a dedicated resource group:
+Enables the elastic resource pool feature for an EAS service that is deployed in a dedicated resource group.
+Valid values:

 • true: Enables the feature.